Belfast Blitz: Children

 Few children had been successfully evacuated.
 The "Hiram Plan" initiated by Dawson Bates, the Home Affairs Minister, had failed to materialise.
 Fewer than 4,000 women and children were evacuated.
 There were still 80,000 more in Belfast.
 Even the children of soldiers had not been evacuated, with calamitous results when the married quarters of Victoria Barracks received a direct hit.

 German preparation

-From papers recovered after the war, we know of a Luftwaffe reconnaissance flight over Belfast on 30 November 1940.
+From papers recovered after the war, we know of a Luftwaffe reconnaissance flight over Belfast in November 1940.
 The Germans established that Belfast was defended by only seven anti-aircraft batteries, which made it the most poorly defended city in the United Kingdom.
 From their photographs, they identified suitable targets: